Knowledge base banner

 It is generally considered better to avoid large, low-hanging pendant lights as they will get in the way and, becasue your eye is drawn to them, visually they have the effect of bringing the ceiling down making the room appear even smaller.

-To achieve good lighting you need a good spread of light to illuminate dark corners and avoid sharp contrasts in light.
+To achieve good lighting you need a good spread of lightto illuminate dark corners and avoid sharp contrasts in light.
 By using light sources at different levels, you draw attention away from the ceiling and emphasise the wider space.

-Walcot Pendant Light
+Walcot Pendant

-CHOOSE FLUSH CEILING LIGHTS
+CHOOSE FLUSH MOUNTS

 OPT FOR WALL LIGHTS

 Stylish and versatile, they provide plenty of light if fitted evenly around the room and build warmth and atmosphere.
+They also lift light upwards helping to elongate the space and draw your eye away from a low ceiling.

 TABLES LAMPS ARE A MUST!